heroku/cowboyku/guide/http_req_life.md

 is closed.

 A response may be sent at many different points in the life of the request.
-If Cowboy can't parse the request, it gives up with an error response.
+If Cowboyku can't parse the request, it gives up with an error response.
 If the router can't find the resource, it sends a not found error.
 Your own code can of course send a response at any time.